Our wastewater system includes eight treatment plants, connected to our homes and businesses by pipes, manholes and pumping stations.

 It is important that wastewater gets to the treatment plant as soon as possible to avoid odour generated from its decay.
 The length of time wastewater takes will depend on the distance from the treatment plant (one to 24 hours maximum).

-Christchurch has a particular problem with this as it has one of the flattest wastewater systems in the world.
+Christchurch has a particular problem with this as it has one of the flattest wastewater networks in the world.
 Where the volume of wastewater is not sufficient to cause a rapid flow, or where the pipe grades are too flat, it is sometimes necessary to flush extra water down line through the pipes to move wastewater along.

 Bark biofilters are used in 33 locations to treat odours from the wastewater network.